Southern LNG

-Southern LNG is a re-gasification facility on Elba Island, in Chatham County, Georgia, five miles (8 km) downstream from Savannah, Georgia.
+Southern LNG is an American re-gasification facility on Elba Island, in Chatham County, Georgia, five miles (8 km) downstream from Savannah, Georgia.
 The initial authorization for the Elba Island facility was issued in 1972.
 LNG shipments ceased during the first half of 1980.
 On March 16, 2000, the project received Federal Energy Regulatory Commission (FERC) authorization to re-commission and renovate the LNG facilities.

 On April 10, 2003, FERC issued an order authorizing the expansion of the facility, which included adding a second and third docking berth, a fourth cryogenic storage tank, and associated facilities.
-The expansion enabled an increase of working gas capacity and an increase of the firm sendout rate.
+The expansion enabled an increase of both the working gas capacity and the firm send-out rate.

 El Paso Corporation, the owner of the Southern LNG facility, announced the start up of the expanded facility, called Elba II, on February 1, 2006.
 The expansion cost approximately $157 million and adds 3.3 e9cuft equivalent of storage capacity and 540 e6cuft/d of peak send-out capacity.

 El Paso Corporation also applied for an additional expansion, on February 1, 2006, called Elba III, to double capacity again by 2010.
 On September 20, 2007 FERC approved El Paso's expansion for Elba III.